Blog

 1. A Developer Opens or Updates a PR

-3. Static Checks Are Performed
+3. The Software Performs Static Checks

-4. AI Models Analyze the Changes in Context
+4. AI Models Analyze the Code

-6. Developers Apply Feedback and the Cycle Continues
+6. Developers Apply Feedback

 Benefits of AI Code Review